cariasodotpaolo/chat-spring-websocket/README.md

-**This branch is for development continuation of the code submitted during the deadline (master branch)**
+**This branch is for development continuation of the code submitted during the deadline - August 3, 2016 (master branch)**

 Change Log: